x3haloed/hominem/docs/human_like_reward_lora_system_design.md

 The reward model MUST:

 - Accept tokenized input-output concatenations.
-- Produce a fixed-dimensional reward vector.
+- Produce a fixed-dimensional **reward vector** across the defined manifold dimensions.
+- Produce an additional **RewardIntensity scalar** encoding how strongly this moment should drive learning (analogous to dopaminergic gain / temporal horizon setting).
+- Optionally produce a **SafetyScore** scalar or safety-related dimension indicating when plasticity should be blocked or inverted.
-- Provide a mechanism for overall scalar value computation.
+- Provide a mechanism for overall scalar value computation (for compatibility with scalar-RL methods).
-- Preserve dimensional independence (no forced correlations).
+- Preserve dimensional independence (no forced correlations) while allowing for downstream weighting (e.g., social-priority weighting).

-### **3.2.3 Training Procedure**
+### **3.2.3 Training Procedure****

 - Supervised training using paired (input, output, reward vector).
 - Rationale conditioning: optionally feed rationales as auxiliary training signals.